neilbalch/Cpp-Tutorial-Series/C++/Ch4 Common Features.md

 #include <fstream>

 fstream file;
 file.open("test.txt", ios::in | ios::out | ios::app); // Opens the file "./test.txt" for reading and writing.
-Lines written to the file will be appended to the end isntead of replacing what is already there.
+Lines written to the file will be appended to the end instead of replacing what is already there.
 ```

 ### File Stream Operations